Home > Symptoms > Burn-out

 FAQ

-How can I tell the difference between stress and burnout?
+How do I recognise the difference between stress and burn-out?

-Stress can be temporary and go away with rest.
-With burnout, you’re no longer able to recover.
-You feel emotionally and often physically exhausted, and even small tasks can feel overwhelming.
-We help you clarify the difference.
+Stress can be temporary and disappear after rest.
+With burn-out, recovery no longer happens.
+You feel emotionally exhausted — often physically as well — and even small tasks can feel overwhelming.

-What if I’m afraid people around me will think I’m weak?
+What if I’m afraid my environment will see me as weak?

-Feelings of guilt or shame are common with burnout.
-In therapy, there’s room to explore this.
-You’ll learn how to set boundaries without needing to justify yourself or feel “weak.”
+Feelings of guilt or shame are common with burn-out.
+In treatment, there is space to explore these feelings.
+You learn how to set boundaries without having to justify yourself or feel “weak.”

-How can I prevent myself from crossing the line again?
+How can I prevent crossing my limits again?

 Register at iPractice